Key Takeaways

 - As with all ornamental houseplants within paw’s reach — curiosity by playful pups or older dogs could lead them into nibbling onto some spider plant leaves which could potentially result in mild gastrointestinal upset due to its fiber content.

-- These symptoms are typically mild and transient, resolving on their own within a day or two.
+- These symptoms are typically mild & transient & resolve on their own within a day or two.

 Are Spider Plants Toxic to Dogs – The Myth